jju/stubbl/players/kobe.md

 [[vanadiumhunters]][[thrower]][[gcc06]][[gcvii]][[veteran]][[dead]]

 Kobe had a lot of potential as a Hermann-schooled thrower.
-She was coming up in the traditional run and gun style but that ended early in GCVII after a bizarre run-in with [[Nakayama]] of the [Dynamo](../teams/kaijudynamo).
+She was coming up in the traditional run and gun style but that ended early in GCVII after a bizarre run-in with [[nakayama]] of the [Dynamo](../teams/kaijudynamo).

 * Birthdate: 1262.006-257:291 #t2006
 * Career Enddate: 1262.611-055:887 #t2611